One dead and three injured in Dublin city centre bus crash

 Ambulances and appliances from Dublin Fire Brigade responded to the scene.

-A tent has been erected around the crash site and a garda cordon has been put in place.
+A tent was erected around the crash site and a garda cordon has been put in place.

 The front window of the bus has been smashed.